m3db/m3/src/dbnode/encoding/proto/README.md

 ## Supported Syntax

-This package strives to support compressing any ProtoBuf messages specified using syntax version 3, however, only the following have been tested:
+This package strives to support compressing any ProtoBuf messages specified using syntax version 3, however, only the following features have been tested:

 1. All [scalar value type](https://developers.google.com/protocol-buffers/docs/proto3#scalar)
 2. Nested Messages